Joan the Lame of Burgundy: Children

-In 1361, Joan's grandnephew, Philip I of Burgundy, last duke of Burgundy of the first Capetian House of Burgundy, died without issue.
+In 1361, Joan's grandnephew, Philip I of Burgundy, the last duke of Burgundy of the first Capetian House of Burgundy, died without issue.
 The rightful heir to Burgundy was unclear.
-King Charles II of Navarre, grandson of Joan's elder sister Margaret, was the heir according to primogeniture, but John II of France (Joan's son) claimed to be the heir according to proximity of blood.
-In the end, John won.
+King Charles II of Navarre, grandson of Joan's elder sister Margaret, was the heir according to primogeniture, but John II of France, Joan's son, claimed to be the heir according to proximity of blood and was later victorious.

 In fiction

 Joan is a character in Les Rois maudits (The Accursed Kings), a series of French historical novels by Maurice Druon.
 She was portrayed by Ghislaine Porret in the 1972 French miniseries adaptation of the series.